PROJECT UPDATE

 Challenge: A migration phenomenon under threat

 A CONTINENTAL PHENOMENON.
 Every fall, five billion birds migrate out of N. America’s boreal forest to areas as far south as South America.
-Avoiding the prairies and guided by NW winds, many migrate to and through the U.S. Great Lakes region.
+Avoiding the prairies and guided by NW winds, many migrate to and through the Great Lakes region.

 ATTRACTED TO COASTAL GLOW.
 Nocturnally migrating birds are drawn to artificial light and disproportionately concentrate their movements and stops within Great Lakes coastal cities.
 Within these ‘light halos,’ mortality caused by collisions with structures and predation by house cats is intensified.